-Dental veneers typically require three trips to the dentist, the first being a consultation and two more to build and apply the veneers.
+Dental veneers typically require three trips to the dentist, the first being consultation and two more to build and apply the veneers.
 A single tooth or several can be addressed during a procedure.
 Here’s how it works:

-The first step is removal of about ½ millimeter of enamel from a tooth’s surface.
+The first step is the removal of about ½ millimeter of enamel from a tooth’s surface.
 This closely matches the veneer thickness added later.
 Your dentist will then make an impression of the tooth which is sent to a lab to construct the veneer, a two- to four-week process.

 Prior to final bonding, the veneer is temporarily placed on the tooth to review fit and color matching.
-The veneer will be trimmed as needed to ensure exact fit.
+The veneer will be trimmed as needed to ensure the exact fit.
 The tooth is then thoroughly cleaned, polished, and etched—etching roughens the surface to provide a strong bond.

-The tooth side of the veneer is covered with special cement and the veneer is then positioned on the tooth.
+The toothed side of the veneer is covered with special cement and the veneer is then positioned on the tooth.
 Your dentist uses a light beam to activate the cement’s chemicals and helps it quickly harden.
 After excess cement is removed, final adjustments are made and a follow-up visit will review how teeth and gums have responded.